Registration and Room Assignment

 New students may sign up for housing up until the first day of classes in the fall semester.
 The earlier you apply the more likely you are to receive the residence hall of your choice.
 Applications are accepted as early as the Fall semester of the previous academic year.
 Please check our main page or call (229-333-5920) for the specific date.

 Accommodations are requested by the student through the Access Office.
 A request for accommodations is evaluated based on the student's documentation.
 Please visit the Access Office for details regarding documentation requirements and accommodations available for specific disabilities.

 On the online application, students may select two of the halls presented to them.
 The application displays only the halls applicable to the student.
-Typically, freshmen have the choice between Langdale, Brown, Patterson, Reade (Honor students), and Georgia.
-Upperclassmen have the choice between Centennial, Converse, Lowndes, and Hopper.
+Typically, freshmen have the choice between Langdale, Brown, Patterson, Reade (Honor students), Lowndes, and Georgia.
+Upperclassmen have the choice between Centennial, Georgia and Hopper.

 The availability of private rooms is determined at the beginning of each semester based on that semester's occupancy.
 A student who desires a private room should see his or her Residence Hall Director at the beginning of September for Fall and the middle of January for Spring to determine whether they will be offered for the semester.
 The cost is an additional 40% of the current room rate.